 Thread the meat patties through the lemongrass stalks, moulding them firmly around the stalks.

-Grill sate over a grill pan till golden and caramelised on all sides, or grill in an oven.
+Grill satay over a grill pan until golden and caramelised on all sides, or grill in an oven.

 To make the sauce, mix all the ingredients together in a bowl.
 Serve with the satay.